1 / 10

 The rear bench is fixed on Prestige, R-Sport and Chequered Flag trims, but pay Jaguar £450 and you can fit folding seats that split in a flexible 40:20:40 configuration, helping you carry a surprising about for a saloon.

-Jaguar is yet to launch anything similar but there is a wide choice of conventional engines and transmissions, the most popular being the ageing 2.0-litre four-cylinder diesel.
+If you're looking on the used market for a Jaguar XF, there's a wide choice of conventional engines and transmissions, the most popular being the ageing 2.0-litre four-cylinder diesel.
 It's available in three different power outputs.
 Propping up the range is the 2.0d 163, which feels underwhelming, and will only appeal to buyers who need to save on CO2.

 Right in the middle is our favourite 2.0d 180.
 It's stronger in-gear, and is flexible enough for quick overtakes and effortless cruising, but can't match the performance of similarly powerful engines in its closest rivals.
 This engine comes with the option of all-wheel drive, where standard cars send power to the rear axle only.